HovhannesMkoyan/TCP-UDP/README.md

 ## UDP
  - To start the UDP server, run `node udp.js`
  - As UDP is connectionless/stateless there is no need to connect to the server explicitly.
-Just send whatever you want using `echo "hayyy" | nc -w1 -u 127.0.0.1 7000`.
+Just send whatever you want using `echo "hello" | nc -w1 -u 127.0.0.1 7000`.